spruceid/isomdl/README.md

 # isomdl

-ISO/IEC DIS 18013-5 mDL implementation in Rust.
+[ISO/IEC DIS 18013-5](https://mobiledl-e5018.web.app/ISO_18013-5_E_draft.pdf) `mDL` implementation in Rust.

+It is intended to be used in creating apps for devices and readers that can interact with each other to exchange `mDL` data.

 ## CLI tool